 Why is shopping for garage door openers so hard?

 Shopping for a new garage door opener can be an overwhelming and, at times, stressful experience.
-There are many different types of garage door openers, and most companies don’t do a very good job of explaining the differences.
+There are many different types of garage door openers, and most companies don’t do an excellent job of explaining the differences.

-For one, garage door openers can cost hundreds of dollars, and you want to make sure that your investment will last many years to come.
+For one, garage door openers can cost hundreds of dollars, and you want to ensure that your investment will last many years.

-It’s very important that you purchase a garage door opener that has a proven track record of being functional, safe, and can last a long time.
+It’s essential that you purchase a garage door opener with a proven track record of being functional, safe and can last a long time.